Sandman Tangi

 Sandeman Tangi is a village and union council of Ziarat District in the Balochistan province of Pakistan.
+The village was named after British administrator, Robert Groves Sandeman.
 It is 4 km from Ziarat and contains a dramatic waterfall cascading down the rocks which is an attraction for visitors.
-The great personality Balochistan Malik Momen Khan Esakhail was born in Killi Sandman Tangi.
-He was the tribal leader of the Esakhail Sanerzai.
-He passed all his life in the development of his tribe and Ziarat valley.

 The waterfall was earlier known as Droond Tangai.
-Many believed that there live ghosts.
-But afterwards, it was named after Sir Robert Sandeman.
+Many believed that ghosts lived there.